Ramasubramanian/ramasubramanian.github.io/posts/constraint_programming.md

 .
 Sm = {Tn-1, Tn}
 ```
 You can notice that each session here can be considered as bin inside which each task is an object of a specific volume i.e. time taken to complete that task.
-So this is apparently a [bin packing optimisation problem](https://en.wikipedia.org/wiki/Bin_packing_problem) which is common in Constraing Programming domain.
+So this is apparently a form of [bin packing optimisation problem](https://en.wikipedia.org/wiki/Bin_packing_problem) which is common in Constraing Programming domain.
 Thankfully our CS literates have exposed APIs in Choco Solver to find solutions for such bin packing problems.

 We will follow an approach similar to the simple equation problem, first let us define the required data models and variables